Linear Distance Metric Learning with Noisy Labels: Experimental Results

 \end{paragraph}

-\subsubsection{Airline Passenger Satisfaction}
+\subsubsection{\bf Airline Passenger Satisfaction}

-We consider a data set containing a training set of around $100{,}000$ points and a test set of around $26{,}000$ points from the Airline Passenger Satisfaction \citep{Airlinesatis} dataset.
+We consider a data set containing a training set of around $100{,}000$ points and a test set of around $26{,}000$ points from the Airline Passenger Satisfaction \citep{Airlinesatis} data set.
 Each data point contains $24$ features; $20$ are real-valued, and $4$ are categorical features containing {\bf Gender:} Female, Male, {\bf Customer Type:} Loyal, disloyal, {\bf Type of Travel:} Business, Personal, {\bf Class:} Eco, Eco Plus, Business.
 As the first three are binary, we simply convert them to $0$ and $1$.
 The fourth one is also ordinal, and we convert it to $0$, $1$, and $2$, respectively.
+The satisfaction of each passenger is given as either ``Neutral or dissatisfied'' or ``Satisfied''.
+We simply interpret ``Neutral or dissatisfied'' as 0 (${\rm Close}$) and ``Satisfied'' as 1 (${\rm Far}$).
+The train and test sets contain about 45\% of satisfied passengers which means that the data is almost balanced.
 Here we assume that passenger satisfaction is determined by a Mahalanobis norm (distance from the origin).
 Indeed, we model the problem as if there is some matrix $\M^*$ and threshold $\tau^*$, so for each data point $\z$, $\|\z\|_{\M^*}^2 + {\rm Noise}_{\z} \geq \tau^*$, for some unknown unbiased noise ${\rm Noise}_{\z}$, if and only if the corresponding passenger is satisfied with the airline.
 We would like to find the generating $\M^*$ and $\tau^*$.
 Compared to the theoretical setting, here we are given $\z=\x-\y$ or in other words, we can assume that $\y=\0$.
-Using each of Logistic, Laplace, and HS models ({\it $learning\_rate = 0.045$ and $number\_iterations = 20{,}000$}), we can recover the satisfaction labeling with $93\%$ accuracy on the training and test data.
+Using each of the Logistic, Laplace, and HS models ({\it $learning\_rate = 0.045$ and $number\_iterations = 20{,}000$}), we can recover the satisfaction labeling with $93\%$ accuracy on the training and test data.
 It is notable that, similar to previous observations, we obtain these accuracies only for normalized data.
-Other methods, such as random forest, can boost the labeling accuracy to $96\%$ (see~\cite{Airlinesatis}).
+Other methods, such as random forest, can boost the labeling accuracy to $96\%$ (see~\citealp{Airlinesatis}).
 However, our method gives us a feature transformation $\hat{A}$, which is more interpretable compared to something like the random forest.
 We can find the most important directions for $\hat{A}$ to see what combination of features has the greatest effect on the satisfaction level of passengers.